bastiensoucasse/dlcv/lab3.md

 <img src="plots/ex2/lab3_2_keras_hlu_model_accuracy.png" alt="plots/lab3_2_keras_hlu_model_accuracy.png" height="240" />
 <img src="plots/ex2/keras/hlu/training_time_over_hlu.png" height="240" />

-**128 neurons**: Since the accuracy is already very high, it would be overkilled to add more neurons to the hidden layer, at least for this model.
-Indeed, it would take more time (I guess ?), just to get just results that are just as good.
+Looking at the accuracy plot, it appears that the more neurons on hidden layer, the better the model.
+But actually, the other plots and the table shows that the results are fairly similar, whether on loss, accuracy or time.

-That's the highest accuracy we got, but it's not significantly higher for us to say this model is the best one.
+Indeed, the 128-unit model gives the highest accuracy, but it's not significantly higher than the other ones for us to say this model is THE best one.

 **Conclusion:** For this model, the number of neurons in the hidden layer is not a significant hyperparameter.
-As a consequence, we may chose the one that takes less time.
+As a consequence, we may choose the one that gives the best accuracy (here the 128-unit one) since they all take a similar amount of time.

 ### 2.4.
 Different activation functions

-**N.B.:** We won't try Softmax on last layer because it's only relevant on multiclass classification.
+*N.B.:* We won't try Softmax on last layer because it's only relevant on multiclass classification.

 |   Activations    | Loss  | Accuracy | Time  |
 | :--------------: | :---: | :------: | :---: |